The Fundamental Difference

 | Practical Aspects | Simple application, caution with desire to conceive (sperm quality) | Can make hair and scalp oily, avoid direct skin contact for pregnant women and children |

 The choice between oral and topical application depends on your individual preferences and goals.
-Detailed information on side effects can be found in our article Finasteride Side Effects, and for prescription information see Finasteride Prescription Switzerland.
+Detailed information on side effects can be found in our article Finasteride Side Effects.

 Oral Finasteride is Ideal for You If

-You prioritize maximum efficacy, prefer simplicity (tablet instead of application), have no concerns about systemic DHT reduction, had no side effects with previous oral use, and have no small children in the household.
+You prioritize maximum efficacy and prefer simplicity.
+A tablet is easier than application.
+Oral form is also suitable if you have no concerns about DHT reduction throughout the body.
+If you had no side effects with previous oral administration, you can continue using this form.
+Make sure there are no small children in the household.

 Topical Finasteride is Ideal for You If